Assessing and Advancing Benchmarks for Evaluating Large Language Models in Software Engineering Tasks: Introduction

 As LLMs grow in complexity and capability, a variety of benchmarks have been tailored in different ways, with different evaluation metrics, aiming for evaluating different LLMs on specific SE tasks.
-For example, some benchmarks are primarily constructed through human-writting~\cite{chen2021codex, zheng2023codegeex}, some are tailored by automated collection methods~\cite{lu2021codexglue, DBLP:journals/corr/abs-1909-09436}, and others leverage a combination of both approaches~\cite{jimenez2023swe, swe-bench-verified, wang2023mconala, hendrycksapps2021}.
+For example, some benchmarks are primarily constructed through manual effort~\cite{chen2021codex, codegeex}, some are tailored by automated collection methods~\cite{lu2021codexglue, DBLP:journals/corr/abs-1909-09436}, and others leverage a combination of both approaches~\cite{jimenez2024swe, swe-bench-verified, wang2023mconala, hendrycksapps2021}.
 However, currently, there is no systematic literature review (SLR) that provides a comprehensive overview of these benchmarks and their construction methods.
 Moreover, existing benchmarks may no longer suffice for assessing their performance and potential risks in SE tasks.
 To this end, we conduct an SLR on SE-related benchmarks.
-Firstly, we identify the current SE tasks being addressed by LLMs, which mainly include requirements engineering and design, coding assistant, software testing, AIOPs, software maintenance, and quality management.
-Next, we identify and analyze the benchmarks used to evaluate these solutions across three dimensions: 1) \emph{what benchmarks are available}, 2) \emph{how benchmarks are constructed}, and 3) \emph{the future outlook for these benchmarks}.
+Firstly, we identify the current SE tasks being addressed by LLMs, which mainly include requirements engineering and design, coding assistant, software testing, AIOps, software maintenance, and quality management.
+Next, we identify and analyze the benchmarks~\footnote{\nff{A benchmark is defined here as a dataset for evaluating LLMs; some are dataset-only without explicit metrics, but are included given their wide adoption in the community.}} used to evaluate these solutions across three dimensions: 1) \emph{what benchmarks are available}, 2) \emph{how benchmarks are constructed}, and 3) \emph{the future outlook for these benchmarks}.
 Specifically, ``what benchmarks are available'' encapsulates existing SE-related benchmarks that have been used for evaluating LLMs, along with the proposed evaluation metrics. ``How benchmark are constructed'' explores the methodologies behind creating these benchmarks, providing guidance for future development. ``The future outlook for these benchmarks'' addresses the resolved issues and the remaining challenges within the domain of SE-related benchmarks.